ninkat/ninkat-s-pokeplayer/README.md

 Then, you'll be able to launch the app using ```npm run serve```

-Contributers: Caleb Pollreis, Dion Barja, Timmy Wang
+Contributers: Caleb Pollreis, Dion Barja, Timmy

+#### Websites used in the making of this project: